 When you think about it, the concept of a floor price is relatively simple.
 It’s the price below which no one can sell an asset.
-In traditional finance, a centralized exchange is responsible for setting a floor price.
+In traditional finance, a centralized exchange sets a floor price.

 For example, if a stock falls below a threshold, the exchange may halt trading to prevent prices from dropping further.

 The same principle applies to digital assets and securities.
-The floor price for an NFT depends on supply and demand, historical prices, or even sentiment among traders and investors.
+For example, the floor price for an NFT depends on supply and demand, historical prices, or even sentiment among traders and investors.

 As with all markets, however, there is always the potential for manipulation.
 So how do we set a floor price that represents fair value?
 And who gets to decide?
 In today’s guide, let us learn more about this fundamental concept in the NFT market.